-Losing our patients in the IUC to preventable diseases has ignited in me a great and abiding passion for preventive medicine and education.
+Losing our patients in the IUC to preventable diseases has ignited a great and abiding passion for preventive medicine and education.
 As an NP with a focus on public health, I will be empowered to tackle issues in epidemiology at the same time that I empower through education, raising consciousness to better fight the disease in question, particularly infectious diseases.
 My ultimate or long-term career goal as an NP/MPH is to operate a mobile primary care clinic in Haiti, collaborating with ONGs and religious institutions.
 Primary care is almost nonexistent in the Haitian countryside, and I am most excited about how many lives we might be able to save with such an operation.

 I grew up watching people travel by bike, mule, car, or on foot for many kilometers to get to a clinic—often hundreds of kilometers to stand in line for hours to see a foreign doctor.
-Being accepted into your program will enable me to give the rest of my life to do everything I can to change this, train and equip more Haitians as caregivers to help their people as nursing professionals.
+Being accepted into your program will enable me to give the rest of my life to doing everything I can to change this, and train and equip more Haitians as caregivers to help their people as nursing professionals.
 As the oldest of seven children, I learned at a young age the difficult task of caring for young siblings with health issues ranging from minor illnesses to sickle cell disease, which attacked my youngest brother.
 Learning about the pathophysiology of disease processes and caring for them eventually led me to the nursing profession.